Standard Operating Procedure · ATLAS Platform

 Methods section — data collection platform

 Copy and adapt this text "Medication adherence data was collected using the ATLAS platform (Adherence Tracking and Longitudinal Assessment System; Adherence Cartography, Adherence Inc., Long Beach, CA; atlas.adherence.cc).
-The MMAS-8R (Morisky Medication Adherence Scale, 8-item revised) was administered digitally through ATLAS under a licensed permission agreement with Adherence Inc. (Certificate No. [YOUR CERT NUMBER], verifiable at keys.adherence.cc/verify).
+MAP (Multidimensional Adherence Parameters) was administered digitally through ATLAS under a licensed permission agreement with Adherence Inc. (Certificate No. [YOUR CERT NUMBER], verifiable at keys.adherence.cc/verify).
 No personally identifiable information was collected.
 Participants provided digital informed consent prior to assessment.
 All data was transmitted over TLS 1.3 and stored encrypted (AES-256) in Google Firebase Realtime Database infrastructure.
 Data was accessible exclusively to named researchers via workspace key authentication."

 Ethical considerations section